ibm-cloud-docs/Backup/faqs.md

 <hr>

-## Is the 32-bit version of EVault for Windows 8 still supported?
+## Is the 32-bit version of EVault for Windows&reg; 8 still supported?
 {: faq}
 {: #evault}
 {: support}

-No. The 32-bit version of the backup software agent was retired along with Windows Server 2008 Standard and Datacenter Editions in March 2017.
+No. The 32-bit version of the backup software agent was retired along with Windows&reg; Server 2008 Standard and Datacenter Editions in March 2017.

 <hr>